Far away from our campus.

 Additional Context

 The Big Island of Hawai’i is the largest island in the United States.
-At over 4000 square miles, it is larger than Delaware, Rhode Island, and Washington DC combined.
+At over 4,000 square miles, it is larger than Delaware, Rhode Island, and Washington DC combined.
 The Big Island has two active volcanoes.
 Kilauea (the most active of the two) has been nearly continuously erupting for over 100 years.
-The other is Mauna Loa which last erupted in 1984.
+The other is Mauna Loa which last erupted for a few weeks in 2022.
 Since 2004 we’ve experienced several volcanic related events — in all cases our operations were not affected.
-Please see the map on this page for reference.

 Where is the Lava?